PlanQK/planqk-platform-docs/cookbook/cookbook-java/index.md

 String description = "Your service description";
 File userCode = new File("Absolute path to the user_code.zip file");
 File apiDefinition = new File("Absolute path to the OpenAPI definition");
+Integer cpuConfiguration = null; // null to use default CPU configuration: 1 vCPU Integer memoryConfiguration = null; // null to use default memory configuration: 2048 = 2GB boolean usePlatformToken = false; // false to use own backend tokens in case 'quantumBackend' is 'DWAVE' or 'IBM'

 /*
  * At the moment each managed PlanQK Service may communicate with exactly one quantum cloud provider,